stephen30ppp/hse-mwi/assigment1_detail.md

 Easier Debugging and Testing:
 With a well-organized codebase, unit tests can be more easily developed for each module, improving the app's reliability and reducing the likelihood of bugs.

--*This structured approach provides a clear description of the code optimization task, outlining the original issue, the steps taken to address it, the strategies used, and the tangible impact on the application*-.
+-*This structured approach provides a clear description of the code optimization task, outlining the original issue, the steps taken to address it, the strategies used, and the tangible impact on the application*-.z